Qiskit/qiskit-metapackage/docs/install.rst

   use the new IBM Quantum Experience V2.
 See `Updating your IBM Quantum Experience Credentials
   <https://github.com/Qiskit/qiskit-ibmq-provider/#updating-your-ibm-q-experience-credentials>`__.

-To configure your account, you create a local configuration file which includes an API key
+To configure your account, you will create a local configuration file which includes an API key

 **1.** `Create a free IBM Quantum Experience account <https://quantum-computing.ibm.com/login>`__.